megantillman/get_QLF/README.md

 This module computes the QLF based on the given parameter inputs by the user.
 Also included is a functionality to fit to the observed QLF using an MCMC method.
 Interested parties can contact me for help implementing the pipeline: mtt74[at]rutgers.edu.

+All of the files and their uses including brief description of the key functions are provided below.

+## File descriptions.

 DATA FILES: